freakzlike/vue-service-model/README.md

 #### Custom/Computed fields

 In case you want to define your own field class you just need to extend from `fields.Field`.

-*TODO*
+By overwriting the `valueGetter` method you are able to map the field value by yourself and create computed values.

 ```js
 class FullNameField extends fields.Field {